apify/apify-ts/packages/browser-pool/README.md

 # Browser Pool - the headless browser manager
 Browser Pool is a small, but powerful and extensible library, that allows you to seamlessly control multiple headless browsers at the same time with only a little configuration, and a single function call.
-Currently it supports [Puppeteer](https://github.com/puppeteer/puppeteer), [Playwright](https://github.com/microsoft/playwright) and it can be easily extended with plugins.
+Currently, it supports [Puppeteer](https://github.com/puppeteer/puppeteer), [Playwright](https://github.com/microsoft/playwright), and it can be easily extended with plugins.

 We created Browser Pool because we regularly needed to execute tasks concurrently in many headless browsers and their pages, but we did not want to worry about launching browsers, closing